 Presently before the court is a motion (Doc.
 61) to suppress evidence filed by defendants Alcide Fraguela-Casanova (“Fraguela”) and Juan Carlos Almaguer (“Almaguer”).
 Fraguela and Almaguer contend that Pennsylvania State Police Corporal Manueal DeLeon (“Corporal DeLeon”) violated their Fourth Amendments rights by unlawfully seizing them on October 25, 2010.
 For the following reasons, the court will grant the motion.

-The Middle District of Pennsylvania offers a database of opinions for the years 1999 to 2016, listed by year and judge.
+The Middle District of Pennsylvania offers a database of opinions for the years 1999 to present, listed by year and judge.
 For a more detailed search, enter the keyword or case number in the search box above.

 On November 20, 2007, plaintiff Longview Fund loaned the sum of $800,000 (the “Loan”) to third party defendant All Staffing, Inc. (“All Staffing”) as evidenced by a promissory note dated November 20, 2011 (the “Note”).
 Defendant Stanley J. Costello (“S. Costello”), who was Chief Executive Officer of All Staffing, executed the Note on All Staffing’s behalf.

 Pending before the court is the Plaintiff’s Motion for Sanctions for Failing to Preserve Electronic Stored Information and Provide Such Information in Discovery.
 (Doc.
 No. 50).
 Based upon a review of the motion and related materials, the motion will be denied.